 We are a foreign private issuer and, as a result, we are not subject to certain of the requirements imposed upon U.S. domestic issuers by the SEC.
 For example, we are not required by the SEC or the federal securities laws to issue quarterly reports or proxy statements with the SEC.
 We are required to file our annual report within four months of our fiscal year end.
 We are not required to disclose certain detailed information regarding executive compensation that is required from U.S. domestic issuers.
 Further, our directors and executive officers are not required to report equity holdings under Section 16 of the Securities Act.
 We are also exempt from the requirements of Regulation FD (Fair Disclosure) which, generally, are meant to ensure that select groups of investors are not privy to specific information about an issuer before other investors.
-We are, however, still subject to the anti-fraud and anti-manipulation rules of the SEC, such as Rule 10b-5.
-Since many of the disclosure obligations required of us as a foreign private issuer are different than those required by other U.S. domestic reporting companies, our shareholders should not expect to receive information about us in the same amount and at the same time as information is received from, or provided by, other U.S. domestic reporting companies.
+We are, however, still different than those required by other U.S. domestic reporting companies, our shareholders should not expect to receive information about us in the same amount and at the same time as information is received from, or provided by, other U.S. domestic reporting companies.
 We are liable for violations of the rules and regulations of the SEC which do apply to us as a foreign private issuer.
 Violations of these rules could affect our business, results of operations and financial condition.